 Two-Character Letter/Letter Comments Consideration Process

-- Submit a comment regarding a specific letter/letter label request using the Two-Character Comment web form.
+To submit a comment regarding a specific letter/letter label request, please go to Comment Submission Form.

 ICANN reaches out to all relevant governments to further clarify their comments.

 ICANN will reach out to all governments that have submitted comments to better understand their concerns, including why a relevant government may believe a specific label.TLD combination causes confusion with the corresponding country code.
 As ICANN evaluates the responses to our outreach, comments not pertaining to confusion might be directed to recourse mechanisms outside of the Authorization Process, such as the Abuse Point of Contact, which is used when abuse is suspected.

 ICANN reaches out to registries to respond with a mitigation plan.